emilygoodjob/Project-3---Flashcards/README.md

 # Web Development Project 3 - *Flashcards*

-Submitted by: **Emily Gao Wange**
+Submitted by: Emily Gao Wang
+Total time spent: 4 hours

+## Overview

-This web app: **A flash cards users flip to learn or test their Chinese**
+This web app allows users to test their Chinese knowledge through interactive flashcards, providing real-time feedback and navigation between cards.

-Time spent: **4** hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:
+**Core Functionality**

-- [x] **The user can enter their guess in a box before seeing the flipside of the card**
+- Users can input guesses before revealing the flip side of the card.
-- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- Visual feedback is provided on whether the guess was correct or incorrect.
-- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+- Users can navigate through the card set with next and back buttons.

-The following **optional** features are implemented:
+**Optional Features**

-- [x] A shuffle button is used to randomize the order of the cards
+- Shuffle button randomizes the order of the cards.
-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
-- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

-The following **additional** features are implemented:
+**Additional Features**

-* [x] Add hover to buttons and cards
+- Hover effects added to buttons and cards for improved user interaction.

 ## Video Walkthrough